MaxRing96/HIRS-Moon-Intrusions/README.md

 With the last code-cell you can plot all the detected moon intrusions as plots like this example:

 <img width="1152" alt="Screenshot 2021-08-03 at 13 02 17" src="https://user-images.githubusercontent.com/62293752/128007264-8a6fe7b7-cdee-46c7-8720-5b6ff51267fd.png">

+All the plots of the moon intrusions are saved under the directory *hirs_moon_intrusion_suspects_plots/* which will be created in your local directory if it doesn't exist already.

 To further investigate one of the detected intrusions, you just need the corresponding path to the HIRS file (PATH-TO-TO-INTRUSION-FILE) to continue with step 2) and 3).